 The product basis $|n_1,n_2\rangle$ formed by the harmonic oscillator states (zero-order states) can be used to expand the eigenstates of Eq. \eqref{eq:h0} in a truncated Hilbert space of dimension $(N_1+1)\times (N_2+1)$

 The corresponding eigenenergies will be labeled $E_m$.
-In the numerical implementation we have chosen $N_1=9$ and $N_2=19$ giving a total of 200 eigenstates after diagonalization, from which we will retain the lowest 18 for the dynamics simulations.
-Higher lying states turned out to be marginally populated as has been checked by test calculations.
-Their energies and characterization in terms of the harmonic oscillator basis are given in Fig. \ref{fig:eigenenergies}.
+In the numerical implementation we have chosen $N_1=9$ and $N_2=19$ giving a total of 200 eigenstates after diagonalization, from which we will retain the lowest 18 for the dynamics simulations \ok{in sections \ref{sec:control_over} and \ref{sec:example2}, and 37 for the ones present in section \ref{sec:example3}.
+Higher lying states turned out to be marginally populated as has been checked by test calculations using the optimized field and a larger basis (up to 60 states).
+The differences for the cases shown below have been a few percent at most.
+Energies and characterization of eigenstates in terms of the harmonic oscillator basis are given in Fig. \ref{fig:eigenenergies}.}

-The dipole matrix follows accordingly, in particular we have for the transition from the ground to the Fermi-resonance pair states ($m=3,4$) $\langle m |\hat \mu|0\rangle \propto C_{1,0}(m) \langle 1,0 | q_1 |0,0\rangle$, i.e. due to the linearity of the dipole operator only the fundamental transition of the high-frequency oscillator contributes oscillator strength (about 50\% each for $m=3$ and $4$) The fundamental transition of the lower-frequency mode is a pure excitation according to Fig. \ref{fig:eigenenergies}.
+The dipole matrix follows accordingly, in particular we have for the transition from the ground to the Fermi-resonance pair states ($m=2,3$) $\langle m |\hat \mu|0\rangle \propto C_{1,0}(m) \langle 1,0 | q_1 |0,0\rangle$, i.e. due to the linearity of the dipole operator only the fundamental transition of the high-frequency oscillator contributes oscillator strength (about 50\% each for $m=2$ and $3$) The fundamental transition of the lower-frequency mode is a pure excitation according to Fig. \ref{fig:eigenenergies}.
 On the other hand, the overtone transition into the Fermi-resonance has a dipole matrix element $\langle m |\hat \mu|0,1\rangle \propto C_{1,0}(m) \langle 1,0 | (q_1/\sqrt{2} +q_2) |0,1\rangle + C_{0,2}(m) \langle 0,2 | q_2 |0,1\rangle$.
 The first term describes a simultaneous deexcitation of $q_2$ and an excitation of $q_1$ and the second term the excitation of the overtone of $q_2$.
 Below we will refer to this mechanism as the \textit{indirect and direct pathway}, respectively.